 Mandy was an outdoorsy tomboy growing up, who always tried to talk her parents into letting a random injured bird, salamander, or baby bunny into their home.
 She was often turned away, (which she now sort of understands why...) but her love for animals continued to grow.
 Mandy graduated with a BFA in Graphic Design from Fort Hays State University.
 After graduating, Mandy moved to the Kansas City area where she began fostering for several local organizations.
 It was through these organizations that she was able to help amputated, ill, and homeless dogs find their forever homes.
 Mandy married her husband Charles in 2015 and they moved from the city to Drexel, Missouri.
-Collectively, they have rescued four dogs and two cats to call their own.
 Once settled into the country, Mandy began to see a need for rural animal assistance and supplies.
 Together, Mandy and Charles founded Lucky 13 Rescue in August 2016.
-In 2017, they welcomed their daughter and future Lucky 13 vet, Lyza Jane, into the crazy world of rescue.
-Lyza Jane enjoys transporting foster dogs and playing with her own fur-brothers: Mister Hyde, Wiseguy, Yeti, and Ramone.
+Since then they have welcomed two children Lyza Jane and Cecil Wayne into the rescue world.
+They enjoy transporting foster dogs and playing with their own fur-brothers: Mister Hyde, Wiseguy, and Yeti.
 Mandy is currently the executive director for Lucky 13 Rescue.

 From the time Leslie could talk, she spent each holiday making a wishlist of the pets she’d like as gifts from her parents (almost always a dog).
 At age 19, Leslie took matters into her own hands and made plans to bring home the love of her life, her first dog, Oakli, a Siberian Husky.
 A few years later, with the help of Oakli, Leslie began her journey as a foster for an animal rescue in Chicago and cared for two small puppies while interning in the city for the summer.
 Upon her graduation from Kansas State University in 2010, Leslie continued her foster journey and brought home another Siberian Husky, Owynn, from a Kansas City area rescue.
 Needless to say, Owynn never left and became a permanent family member.
 Leslie, Oakli and Owynn added a fourth member to their family in 2012, when Leslie married her husband, Brett.
 Together, the four fostered various puppies and adult dogs for local rescues and in 2013, another Siberian Husky joined the group when the family began fostering Mari, a young female that found herself at animal control.
 You know how the story goes, Mari quickly became a part of the family and was officially adopted a few weeks after the fostering began.
 The five continued to foster for several years in the Kansas City area and recently relocated to Colorado where they enjoy hiking, kayaking and other outdoor adventures.
 Leslie is a Senior Project Manager for a Healthcare Technology company and joins the board remotely.